Home » Water Filtration » RO Filtration » WHAT IS DESALINATION & HOW DOES IT WORK?

 What Is Desalination?

 The other 3.5% is available for human consumption, but much of it remains trapped in polar ice caps or huge lakes.
-It’s challenging to move water around the world, and many places need fresh water every year.

-Fresh water is an essential supplement to life.
+Of course, fresh water is essential to human life.
 No one can survive without it for more than a few days, and dehydration is one of the most significant health issues on the planet.
-However, there is much more saltwater than fresh water, and the human body can’t function on salt water.
+The freshwater crisis is a humanitarian issue and something that desalination can help solve.

 Ocean water only contains 2.5% salt, but that’s enough to dehydrate a human and cause eventual death if it’s consumed instead of fresh water.
-The human body is 70% fresh water and will die in about three days without drinking any clean water.

 How Does Desalination Work?

-Desalination works by separating the salt molecules from the water molecules.
+Desalination works by separating salt molecules from water molecules.
 Because salt is heavier than water, the most common method is to evaporate the water molecules using the heat of the sun or another source.
 This system is called solar desalination.

-What Are the Common Desalination Methods?
+What Are the Most Common Desalination Methods?

 Solar desalination can also occur through a distillation process, which involves heating the water through multiple filters until only the cleanest, salt-free water is available.
-This method is used for fresh water as well to ensure clean water for scientists and chemists.

-In the case of salt water, reverse osmosis works by forcing the salt water through a semi-permeable membrane.
+In the case of salt water, reverse osmosis works by forcing the saltwater through a semi-permeable membrane.
 When it’s pulled through, the heavier salt particles remain on one side of the membrane while the lighter water molecules cross through.

 How Efficient Is Reverse Osmosis in Desalination?